There are many ways you can help ease the symptoms of generalised anxiety disorder (GAD).

 Try a book or an online course

 When you're diagnosed with GAD, your GP may recommend self-help treatments.
-They may do this before you have more intensive psychological therapy or medication.
+They may do this before you have psychological therapy or medicine.

 Self-help treatment usually involves working from a book or computer programme.

-Cognitive Behavioural Therapy (CBT) is a type of psychological treatment that can help you understand your condition.
-You will understand how your problems, thoughts, feelings and behaviour affect each other.
-This will help manage anxiety by changing negative or unhelpful thoughts and behaviour.
+Cognitive Behavioural Therapy (CBT) is a type of psychological treatment.
+It can help you understand how your problems, thoughts, feelings and behaviour affect each other.
+This helps you manage anxiety by changing negative or unhelpful thoughts and behaviour.

-Regular exercise, particularly aerobic exercise, may help you combat stress and release tension.
+Physical activity, particularly aerobic exercise, can help you combat stress and release tension.
 It also encourages your brain to release serotonin, which can improve your mood.

 Examples of good aerobic exercises include: